Activity note: Hotel check-in from 3:00 p.m.

 Breakfast: In the hotel’s buffet area, enjoy a buffet featuring a variety of options such as scrambled eggs, breakfast meats, waffles, biscuits and gravy, bagels, cereals, pastries, and fresh fruit, plus coffee, tea, milk, juice, water.

-Morning: We begin the morning with an overview of New Mexico history, led by a local expert.
+Morning: We begin the morning with an overview of New Mexico history.
 We'll hear about the fascinating history that has made New Mexico such a unique place.
-Next, we'll take an expert-led walking field trip around the Santa Fe Plaza area.
+Next, we'll walk around the Santa Fe Plaza area.
 This has been the vibrant heart of the city for almost four centuries.
 There are numerous events throughout the year such as community gatherings and concerts as well as Indian and Spanish Markets.
 Regardless of season, there is always much to observe.
 As the week goes on, we'll be able to mark the transformation of the area from the relative calm of what we'll see today to a sea of white tents and swarm of activity as vendors set up for Indian Market.

 Lunch: At a popular restaurant, enjoy a plated meal from a select menu with a choice of entrée, plus coffee, tea, water; other beverages available for purchase at the bar.